A Nested Bi-level Optimization Framework for Robust Few Shot Learning: Related Work

-We propose a novel online robust meta-learning algorithm for reweighting instances in the training tasks and a robust MAML training in this work.
-Our method is model-agnostic and can be directly applied to any deep learning architecture and is expected to train end-to-end without any additional hyperparameter search.
-To the best of our knowledge, RW-MAML is the first algorithm to solve a bi-bi-level optimization problem, in an online manner with a convergence result.
-Finally, we empirically compare our proposed RW-MAML algorithm in OOD and noisy scenarios.
-Our results show that our proposed technique outperforms state-of-the-art meta-learning methods by efficiently mitigating the effects of unwanted instances.
-We want to test RW-MAML in distribution shift, task, and class imbalance settings for future work.
+We propose a novel robust meta-learning algorithm for reweighting tasks/instances of corrupted data in the meta-training phase.
+Our method is model-agnostic, can be directly applied to any deep learning architecture in an end-to-end manner.
+To the best of our knowledge, \sysname{} is the first algorithm to solve a \textit{\biopt{}} optimization problem in an online manner with a convergence result.
+Finally, empirical evaluation results in OOD task and noisy label scenarios show that \sysname{} outperforms state-of-the-art meta-learning methods by efficiently mitigating the effects of unwanted instances or tasks.